 Flat-faced cats divide opinion.
-To some, they are odd-looking but to others they are adorable.
-Whether you love them or hate them, flat-faced cats are definitely intriguing.
+To some, they’re odd-looking, while others think they’re adorable.
+Whether you love or hate them, brachycephalic cats, as they’re also known, are definitely intriguing.

 Why Do Some Cats Have Flat Faces?